johnnietse/personal-portfolio-website/README.md

 - **JavaScript**: Interactivity and dynamic content management.
 - **AOS Library**: Smooth animations on scroll.
 - **Vite**: Fast and optimized development/build tool.

+# Mobile Usability Notice

+## For Mobile Devices and Tablets

+For an optimal browsing experience, it is highly recommended that you access the mobile version of this website on mobile devices and tablets.
+Requesting the desktop version on smaller screens may lead to a suboptimal user experience.

+To ensure the best usability, please make sure to request the mobile website by default.
+The mobile version is designed to be responsive and user-friendly, offering quicker load times, better navigation, and a layout tailored for smaller screens.

+## For Other Devices

+For devices other than mobile devices and tablets, it is perfectly fine to use the desktop version of the website.
+The desktop version is optimized for larger screens, providing the best experience for users with laptops and desktops.

+Thank you for visiting, and enjoy your experience!